P. V. Nandhidhaa: Career

-She won silver medal in the U-20 World Junior Chess Championship, in 2016 held at Bhubaneswar, Odisha, India.
+Nandhidhaa won silver medal in the U-20 World Junior Chess Championship, in 2016 held at Bhubaneswar, Odisha, India.
 She won bronze medal in U-14 World Youth Chess Championship held at Halkidiki, Greece in 2010.
 In October 2020, she was part of the Indian women chess team along with Vaishali Rameshbabu, Padmini Rout, Bhakti Kulkarni, Mary Ann Gomes which won the Asian Nations (Regions) Online Chess Championship 2020 organised by FIDE.
 The team won the gold medal for India out of 31 Asian countries participated.
+She had participated in both Women's Chess World Cup 2023 and Women's Chess World Cup 2025.

+She was part of the Indian Women's team along with her compatriots Padmini Rout, Srija Seshadri, Savitha Shri Baskar and Sarayu Velpula in the World Team Chess Championship 2025 held in Linares, Spain from 17–24 November 2025.